yURInation02/First-Repo-Test/README.md

     I am writing this line on GitHub
     And Im writing this from VScode on my Mac to see how pushing to Github works

+3/31/2025
+    I am writing this to test out pushing a new branch to Github repo